You can avoid the common mistakes made by male bodybuilders. These simple strategies will more easily create a stellar physique and lasting health.

 Don’t skip your cool down after pumping weights!

 Additionally, if you’re a male over 50, I highly recommend you do yoga once a week.
-The stretches and postures during a weekly yoga session will help you to at least maintain a baseline of flexibility.
+The stretches and postures during a weekly yoga session will help you at least maintain a baseline of flexibility.

 - Strictly speaking, equipment is not necessary to have a highly effective workout that engages the lower abs and glute muscles.
 However, for variation, it can be interesting to have certain tools on hand – such as an adjustable weight bench, towel, mat, kettlebells, resistance bands, dumbbells, monkey bars or pull-up bar, roller, TRX, and/or a slideboard.